Nimblr/docs/ehr/integrations.md

 ### #listAvailableSlots

-List all available calendar slots without retry.
+List all available calendar's slots.
 The returned slots should always be in chronological order.

 Returns @[Slot](#Slot)